Finiteness of homological dimensions of Ext modules: Introduction

 \begin{thm}{\rm [Corollary \ref{id or Gid cor 2}]} Let $R$ be a local ring, $M$ and $N$ nonzero finitely generated $R$-modules with $\id_R M<\infty$ and $\Hdim_R\Ext^i_R(M,N)<\infty$ for any $0\le i\le \depth R-\depth M$.
 In the case $\Hdim=\Gdim$, assume that $R$ admits a dualizing complex.
 Then $\Hid_R N<\infty$. \end{thm}

 It is worth noting that we have $\Rfd_R M=\depth R-\depth M$ when $M$ has finite (Gorenstein) projective dimension.
 From this perspective, the above theorems essentially provide affirmative answers to the questions (i) and (ii).
 Holanda, Jorge-P\'{e}rez, and Mendoza-Rubio discovered a certain compatibility between Ext modules and the tensor product with the canonical module.
 Our main idea is to treat the situation where higher Ext modules have finite length as the base case, thereby avoiding the complexities that arise when replacing the canonical module with the dualizing complex.
+There is also a result analogous to Theorem \ref{pd or Gdim Main 1} for complete intersection dimension; see Proposition \ref{C.I-dim cor}.

 Our main results generalize several previous results.
 When the ring is Cohen–Macaulay, $\Rfd_R M=\depth R-\depth M$ holds, so Theorem \ref{pd or Gdim Main 1} recovers \cite[Corollaries 5.7, 5.8, and 5.9]{HJM}.
 Theorem \ref{pd or Gdim Main 1}, when applied with $N=R$ or assuming the vanishing of certain Ext modules, can be seen as a generalization of \cite[Proposition 13]{DHM}, \cite[Proposition 6.4]{HJM}, and \cite[Theorem 1.3]{MJ}; see Remark \ref{recoverd privious results}.